 The ANA also has a code of ethics, so you have some recourse if you get sold fake coins or unfairly graded coins, but the ANA is nowhere near as vigilant as the PNG in mediating disputes when people can't get a resolution directly.
 The up-side is that the ANA is far more likely to have a local coin dealer in your city.

 Local Dealers are Found at Coin Shows and Coin Clubs

 If you can't find a local coin dealer through the PNG or the ANA, check to see if there are any local coin clubs in your area.
 The ANA has a Coin Club Directory, plus you can try searching on Google for terms like "Your-City Coin Clubs" or "Your-City Coin Shows."
 Of course, substitute the city you live in or the biggest nearby city, in place of "Your-City" when you search.
 Many local coin clubs sponsor monthly shows, where several dozen dealers will set up tables and buy and sell coins.
-If you cannot find a coin show yourself, contact a local coin club to see if there coin shows nearby or a dealer who be willing to look at your coin collection.
+If you cannot find a coin show yourself, then contact a local coin club to see if there are coin shows nearby or a dealer.
+There will likely be one willing to look at your coin collection.

 Finding Local Coin Dealers Through Other Sources

 If none of the above methods are productive in finding a local coin dealer, the next place to check is the Yellow Pages, but not the online version.
 Get out the physical book and look at the ads in the "Coin Dealers" section.
 Many times, you can judge whether or not a dealer is a good choice simply by looking at his ad.
 Ads that say, "We buy junk jewelry and bullion" are not good choices.
 You want ads that say things like "Specializes in U.S. Coins" or gold coins, or some reference to various coins themselves, and not just looking to buy coins for scrap metal prices.

 Last Resorts for Finding a Local Coin Dealer